sigmdel/xiao_esp32c6_sketches/README.md

   3. Released under the GNU LESSER GENERAL PUBLIC LICENSE.
   4. Create a `secret.h` file with the correct Wi-Fi credentials using the `secrets.h.template` as a model.
   5. Need to install two libraries.
 The details are in [librairies/README.md](libraries/README.md).
-  6. Released under the Apache License, Version 2.0 .
+  6. Added support for some XIAO ESP32C6 features.
+Released under the Apache License, Version 2.0 .

 Flash the Zigbee_Light_Switch firmware on one XIAO ESP32C6 and the Zigbee_Light_Bulb firmware on a second XIAO ESP32C6.
 The boot button on the first board will toggle the yellow LED on/off on the second board.
+The Zigbee_Light_Bulb board will pair with a Zigbee2MQTT coordinator although it is not supported by the latter.
+It was necessary to use an external antenna to achieve the pairing, but it may not be the case in another situation.

 See [First Look at the Seeed Studio XIAO ESP32C6](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c6_intro_en.html) for some details about these programs.

 ## Change Log

+2024-07-07: Added support for an external antenna (for XIAO ESP32C6) in Zigbee examples

+2024-07-01: Set LQI threshold only when LQI_THRESHOLD macro is defined in the  Zigbee Bulb example

 2024-06-29: Improved ble_led